HAGS-ESP/Survev-Cheat-HAGS/README.md

 ![License](https://img.shields.io/badge/license-MIT-blue)
 ![Platform](https://img.shields.io/badge/platform-Tampermonkey-green)

-The most undetectable userscript for survev.io, built with JavaScript for use with Tampermonkey.
+A feature-rich userscript for enhanced gameplay experience, built with JavaScript for use with Tampermonkey.

 ## 📸 Screenshots